binsec/binsec.github.io/_posts/2022-10-25-phd-postdoc-offer.md

 ## ABOUT US

 **OUR TEAM** - The BINary-level SECurity research group (BINSEC) is a dynamic team of [4 senior and 9 junior researchers][team], which offers a **stimulating and open-minded scientific environment in English** to all its members.
+We work in close collaboration with other French and international research teams, industrial partners and national agencies.

 The group has [frequent publications][publications] in top-tier security, formal methods and software engineering conferences.
-We work in close collaboration with other French and international research teams, industrial partners and national agencies.
-The team is part of Université Paris-Saclay, the world’s 16th and European Union’s 1st university, according to the Shanghai ARWU Ranking in 2022.
+It is part of the [LIST institute][list] from CEA (one of the main French research organisations, employing more than 20k researchers and persistently ranked as a [top global innovator][clarivate]) and of Université Paris-Saclay (the world’s 16th and European Union’s 1st university, according to the [Shanghai ARWU Ranking in 2022][shangai]).

 **OUR WORK** - The team has high-level expertise in several code analysis approaches, namely symbolic execution, abstract interpretation and fuzzing.
 We apply these techniques to [improve software security][walloffame], covering notably vulnerability detection and analysis, code (de)obfuscation and formal verification.
 See [our website][website] for additional information.